-Ready to test the waters and get started with dinner seminar events to attract and connect with more prospects?
+Ready to test the waters and get started with dinner seminar marketing to attract and connect with more prospects?
 With over 1 million events completed, our team has the experience and know-how to ensure success.
-We’ve got you covered from your preparation for the event, to game day necessities, to best follow-up procedures.
-Keep reading for all the financial advisor marketing tips and tricks you need to make your first or fiftieth dinner event into your highest-yielding investment.
+We’ve got you covered, from preparation for the event to game day necessities and the best follow-up procedures.
+Keep reading for all the dinner seminar marketing tips and tricks you need to make your first or fiftieth dinner event into your highest-yielding investment.

 Before Your Dinner Event – The Prep

-Based on statistics compiled from more than 1 million events, dinner seminars are three times more likely to outperform all other seminar events.
+Based on statistics compiled from over 1 million events, dinner seminars are three times more likely to outperform all other seminar events.
 For dinner events, focus on restaurants.
 No country clubs, hotels, or banquet facilities.
-We see the highest returns in local American cuisine restaurants with private rooms that can comfortably fit 50 people or less.
-Choose a restaurant that is easy to find, has ample parking, and has a private room that is well-lit, clean, and quiet.
+We see the highest returns in local American cuisine restaurants with private rooms that can comfortably fit 50 people or fewer.
+Choose a restaurant that is easily accessible, offers ample parking, and features a private room that is well-lit, clean, and quiet.
 For events without dinners, libraries are ideal.

 The right time and date are crucial.
-Sure, you would love to have daytime events, but they only get half of the response rate as evening events.
+Sure, you would love to have daytime events, but they only receive half the response rate of evening events.
 Saturday mornings typically get even less.
 Tuesdays, Wednesdays, and Thursdays are best at 6:30.
-You could even consider later, like 7:00, but not earlier.
-People will not leave work early to make your event.
+You could also consider later, such as 7:00, but not earlier.
+People will not leave work early to attend your event.
 Scheduling two separate dinner events can help ensure you get the highest possible showing for your seminar.

 This is a prospect’s first impression.
 It should always feel professional.
 You get what you pay for with flimsy postcards, and they don’t create a good first impression.
 The content is even more important.
 Remember that what you want to discuss isn’t nearly as important as what your potential responders want to learn about.

-Direct mail marketing allows for pinpoint accuracy and has the highest open rates – nearly 90%!
+Direct mail marketing offers pinpoint accuracy and boasts the highest open rates – nearly 90%!
 Compare that with only 23% of email open rates, and it’s clear that direct mail is a valuable marketing tool for dinner events.

 And don’t forget about personalization!
-Our recent test concluded that personalized mailers receive 64% more RSVPs, money savings, and increased revenue for our clients.
-Plus, with LeadingResponse, personalization on all direct mail marketing is standard.
+Our recent test concluded that personalized mailers receive 64% more RSVPs, result in money savings, and increase revenue for our clients.
+Additionally, personalization is standard on all direct mail marketing with LeadingResponse.

 The list is the foundation of your marketing campaign.
-Use the freshest and most accurate data you can get.
+Use the freshest and most accurate data available.
 Never try to save costs by reusing a list.
 Targeting your ideal attendee is critical for a successful event.
 What are the demographical characteristics of your target audience?
 Think age, location, and household income.

 It’s better to have fewer dates with more people present.
 You need to have enough responders to create a buzz in the room.
 Having a room that seats 70 and only ten people show up just feels awkward.
 A packed room is the social proof people need to confirm that they made the right decision by attending.

-Many people aren’t comfortable leaving their personal information on a voicemail.
-Most calls come in after working hours, so calls going to voicemail means abandoned calls and missed opportunities.
+Many people are uncomfortable leaving their personal information on voicemail.
+Most calls come in after working hours, so calls going to voicemail mean abandoned calls and missed opportunities.
 Using your cell phone just makes you look like a one-person show.
 The responder’s inbound experience should be an extension of their first impression.
-Using a professional call center and an option to register online helps you establish a sophisticated image and gives the impression of having staff, even if you don’t.
+Using a professional call center and offering an online registration option helps establish a sophisticated image and gives the impression of having staff, even if you don’t.

 Either you or your assistant should call 1-2 days before the event.
 Too early, and they forget.
 Too late, and they have already forgotten.
 You can even call when they initially make the reservation to introduce yourself and gently pre-qualify.
 Asking them about their food choices is a great way to get a callback.